Learning a Game by Paying the Agents: Introduction

 \subsection{Overview of our results}

-Here, we summarize our results.
-There is a fixed normal-form game $\Gamma$, which the agents play repeatedly over rounds $t = 1, \dots, T$.
-A principal attempts to learn the utility functions of all the agents in the game to a given target precision $\eps > 0$.
-The principal initially knows nothing about the utilities, and can only infer information about them by watching agents play the game.
-In order to influence the agents, the principal can give non-negative {\em payments} to the agents, that get added to the players' utilities.
+In our model, agents play a fixed normal-form game $\Gamma$ repeatedly over $T$ rounds, using arbitrary no-regret learning algorithms.
+A principal, initially knowing nothing about the agents' utility functions, can give non-negative {\em payments} to the agents, that get added to the agents' utilities, to influence the agents' behavior.
+The principal aims to learn the utility functions of all agents to a given target precision $\eps > 0$, based on the actions taken by the agents.

-Learning the utility completely is impossible, because agents' incentives only depend on {\em relative} utilities between their actions, not {\em absolute} utilities.
+Learning the utility functions completely is impossible, because agents' incentives only depend on {\em relative} utilities between their actions, not {\em absolute} utilities.
 Thus, we only demand that the principal output utility functions that yield a {\em strategically-equivalent} game, that is, one in which all agents' relative utilities are identical to those in the true game.
 Equivalently, we identify each agent's utility function up to a term that does not depend on that agent's action.

-Under both rationalizable and no-regret learning behavioral models, we give both upper- and lower-bounds on the number of rounds the principal must take in order to learn the game.
-In what follows, $n$ is the number of agents, $m_i$ is the number of actions of each agent $i$, and $M = \prod_i m_i$ is the total number of action profiles.
+Our main result is an efficient algorithm for the principal to learn the game by paying the agents.
+Let $n$ be the number of agents, $m_i$ be the number of actions of each agent $i$, and $M = \prod_i m_i$ be the total number of action profiles.
+Assume that each agent's regret in $T$ rounds is at most $\cO(\sqrt{T})$ (satisfied by typical no-regret algorithms).
+Our algorithm learns the game in polynomially many rounds:

-\begin{theorem}[Informal summary of results in the rationalizable model] In the rationalizable model, there exists an algorithm for the principal that can learn a game to precision $\eps$ in $\cO(nM \log(1/\eps))$ rounds.
-This is tight up to $\log(M)$ factors. \end{theorem} Intuitively, the algorithm works by running a binary search for each agent $i$ and each action profile $a = (a_1, \dots, a_n)$, to identify the smallest possible payment that agent $i$ needs to be motivated to play $a_i$.
-The lower bound is information-theoretic: learning a game to precision $\eps$ requires learning $nM \log_2(1/\eps)$ bits of information, but on each round, the principal only observes a single action profile out of a possible $M$ action profiles, which conveys only $\log(M)$ bits of information.